MelvynGras/CDN/README.md

-# CDN Router
+# CDN router
-A CDN routing system based on Geo-IP by DNS
+A nameserver that routes DNS request according to the client geolocation to serve with the nearest server.

 ## Setup
 Create the locations database :